jchook/rewait/docs/functions/socket.md

 ▸ **socket**(`dest`, `userOpts?`): () => `Promise`<`Socket`\>

-Check that a socket is listening.
+Check that a TCP or IPC socket is listening.

 You can specify a full url (e.g. tcp://localhost:3000), a port number, or an object of the form { host, port }.
 For IPC (Unix) sockets you can